iechor/docs/content/config/containers/logging/syslog.md

 - Facility: which subsystem logged the message, such as `mail` or `kernel`.
 - Process name and process ID (PID): The name and ID of the process that generated the log.

-The format is defined in [RFC 5424](https://tools.ietf.org/html/rfc5424) and Docker's syslog driver implements the [ABNF reference](https://tools.ietf.org/html/rfc5424#section-6) in the following way:
+The format is defined in [RFC 5424](https://tools.ietf.org/html/rfc5424) and iEchor's syslog driver implements the [ABNF reference](https://tools.ietf.org/html/rfc5424#section-6) in the following way:

 ```none